Swiss shut down 'fake' E-Coin in latest cryptocurrency crackdown

 But regulators and traditional banks are increasingly concerned about the risks of fraud in the burgeoning online cryptocurrency underworld.

-"This activity is similar to the deposit-taking business of a bank and is illegal unless the company in question holds the relevant financial market license," FINMA, Switzerland's Financial Market Supervisory Authority, said.
+"This activity is similar to the deposit-taking business of a bank and is illegal unless the company in question holds the relevant financial market licence," FINMA, Switzerland's Financial Market Supervisory Authority, said.

 E-Coin was not like "real cryptocurrencies", FINMA said, because it was not stored on distributed networks using blockchain technology but was instead kept locally on QUID PRO QUO's servers.